airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 Context: server config, virtual host

-By default `mod_gnutls` will regularly refresh the cached OCSP response for hosts that have OCSP stapling enabled, regardless of whether it is used.
-This has advantages over updating the OCSP response only if a TLS handshake needs it:
+By default `mod_gnutls` will regularly refresh the cached OCSP responses, regardless of whether they are used.
+This has advantages over updating OCSP responses only when a TLS handshake needs them:

+* Handshakes are not delayed by updating the OCSP response cache first.

 * Updating the cached response before it expires can hide short unavailability of the OCSP responder, if a repeated request is successful before the cache expires (see below).

-* Handshakes are not slowed down by fetching responses.

 The interval to the next request is determined as follows: After a successful OCSP request the next one is scheduled for a random period